tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 Describes the criteria for measuring an aspect of data quality related to some data quality need.
 May be criteria for determining that data are COMPLETE or NOT_COMPLETE, or may be criteria for asserting a numeric measurement.
 COMPLETE or NOT_COMPLETE measures are fundamental to data quality control, as set of data are filtered to the subset of data that have quality for some need if all records are COMPLETE for all pertenent Measures.

-A Measure is the data quality needs concept that paralells a MeasurementMethod at the solutions level, and a MeasurementAssertion at the report level.
+A Measure is the data quality needs concept that parallels a MeasurementMethod at the solutions level, and a MeasurementAssertion at the report level.

 ME = { me | me =< ie, d, rt >, ie ∈ IE, d ∈ D ⋀ rt ∈ RT }
 also acceptable measure